New treatments are available for Fuchs' Dystrophy

 Why Choose Us

 The surgeons at Cornea Associates of Texas are board certified and fellowship trained in the treatment of corneal disease and surgery.
 They have considerable experience in recognizing Fuchs' Dystrophy and managing this condition.
-Our physicians perform the newer DSAEK procedure, versus a full-thickness transplant for most Fuchs' patients.
+Our physicians perform the newer DSEK and DMEK procedures, versus a full-thickness transplant for most Fuchs' patients.
 For more information about Fuchs' Dystrophy or to schedule a consultation, please contact our office today.